wp-plugins/wp-seo-redirect-301/readme.txt

 Thats it, you don't need to worry, update your page urls and this plugin will redirect your users to the updated url.

-If you click on "SEO Redirect 301" menu link, you will see a list of old urls pointing to the new ones.
-Its here where you can delete ones you don't want anymore.

-Since version 1.9, you now get a sitemap that you can submit to google and bing.
-After installing the plugin, you can submit http://yoursite/301-sitemap.xml to google or bing.

-Since version 1.8.0, you can now create custom urls in your admin post/page edit page.
-Login to your wordpress site, go to any post/page and scroll down.
-You should find a Meta Box called SEO Redirect 301s.
-If you submit a url here and then browse to this url, it will redirect you to the page/post your editing.

 Built by The Marketing Mix Perth: http://www.marketingmix.com.au